zcfs/Meteor-cfs-handlebars/README.md

 ### cfsFormattedSize

-Formats the file size of the current FileObject using any format string supported by numeral.js.
+Formats the file size of the current FS.File using any format string supported by numeral.js.
 If you don't specify formatString, a default format string `0.00 b` is used.

-Use with a `FileObject` as the current context.
+Use with a `FS.File` as the current context.

 ```
 {{cfsFormattedSize}}